-- What other animals access the water in both sample areas? - How far does sediment travel from the impact site in both sample areas? - How does this sediment level compare to storm run-off damage?
+- What other animals access the water in both sample areas? - How far does sediment travel from the impact site in both sample areas? - How does this sediment level compare to storm run-off damage? - c) 82% of the length of streams have moderate to high levels of pugging in horse present sites, compared with one per cent in the horse absent sites.

-ADA response - This semence seems low in objective rigour, for example.-
+ABA response - This sentence seems low in objective rigour, for example:-

 - What data exists to describe/quantify positive or negative aspects of pugging, and - (Duffey 1974) examined the spatial redistribution of nutrients and found that the more acid conditions generated in areas of dung and urine concentration allowed the easier release of calcium, aluminium and manganese ions for subsequent plant utilisation. - d) 84% of the length of streams show some evidence of grazing, compared with eight per cent in the horse absent sites.

-ABA response This sentence seems low in objective rigour, for example:- - Grazers graze, how does this study isolate horse grazing from other grazers?
+ABA response - This sentence seems low in objective rigour, for example:-

+• Grazers graze, how does this study isolate horse grazing from other grazers?